Moab with Kids: Best Things to Do + Tips from a Mom of 4

 2. Canyonlands National Park

-Only 35 minutes from Moab, Canyonlands National Park offers a completely different but equally stunning landscape.
+About 35 minutes from Moab, Canyonlands offers a completely different but equally stunning landscape.
+The two most accessible districts for families are Island in the Sky and The Needles.

-• Grandview Point (Island in the Sky) – A short paved walk to a breathtaking overlook.
-The full trail is 1.8 miles round trip with stunning canyon views.
+Great for all ages.
+The first part is a short paved walk to an overlook.
+The full trail is 1.8 miles with sweeping canyon views.

-• Slickrock Trail (Needles) – A fun 2.8-mile loop with plenty of slickrock for kids to climb.
-You can shorten the hike by following the cairns (stacks of stones to help you find your way).
-The sweeping views are incredible!
+A fun loop with lots of slickrock for climbing and exploring.
+You can shorten it by following the cairns.
+The views are amazing.

 3. See Dinosaur Tracks and Petroglyphs

-One of the most unique things to do in Moab with kids is searching for dinosaur tracks and ancient petroglyphs.
-This hands-on adventure is the perfect mix of history and exploration!
+One of the most memorable things to do in Moab with kids is searching for real dinosaur tracks and ancient petroglyphs.
+It’s hands-on, educational, and a great break from hiking.

-Head to Potash Road, just 14 minutes from downtown Moab, to find these incredible imprints.
+Head to Potash Road, about 14 minutes from downtown.

-🚗 Petroglyphs Tip: You can view them from your vehicle if needed.
+• You can view the petroglyphs from your vehicle if needed.

 4. Grandstaff Trail to Morning Glory Bridge

-If you’re traveling with kids of different ages, check out my post on Traveling with Kids of Different Ages for tips on balancing different activity levels.
+If you’re traveling with kids of different ages, my post Traveling with Kids of Different Ages shares practical tips for choosing activities that work for everyone.

 5. Moab Giants